Awilum/is/README.md

 # is
-The definitive collection of is* functions for runtime type checking.
+The definitive collection of is* functions PHP for runtime type checking.